Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 _Last updated: May 15, 2026_

-This guide is built from the official Microsoft Learn SC-730 study guide and supporting Microsoft documentation.
-It is written for the exam audience: business professionals who use digital tools, collaboration platforms, cloud services, and connected systems, but who are not expected to be security engineers.
+This is an exam-focused study guide for SC-730, not a link dump.
+The official Microsoft Learn objectives define what can be tested, but the exam is likely to ask practical business-user judgment questions: what looks risky, what should be verified, what should be reported, what data should be protected, and which action is safest under policy.

+The audience is a business professional who uses email, Teams, Microsoft 365, cloud files, mobile devices, remote access, and sometimes AI tools.
+You are not expected to tune SIEM rules or administer Defender.
+You are expected to recognize risk, protect data, follow policy, and escalate early.

 ## Exam Snapshot